Murkowski advances in Alaska Senate race, Palin in House

-Under a voter-approved elections process being used for the first time in Alaska elections this year, party primaries have been replaced with open primaries in which the top four vote-getters in each race advance to the general election,.
-In the general election ranked voting will be used.

-Murkowski and Tshibaka, who was backed by former President Donald Trump, earned two of the slots in the Senate race with results still being tabulated.
-The other two slots have not yet been decided.

-In the House primary, Palin, Republican Nick Begich and Democrat Mary Peltola have advanced to the November election.
-The last slot also had not yet been determined.
+In the House primary, Democrat Mary Peltola, Palin and Republican Nick Begich advanced to the November election.
+It was too early to call the fourth spot.
 The winner of the November race will be elected to a two-year term.

-Peltola, Begich and Palin were also vying in a special election to serve the remaining term of the late-U.S. Rep. Don Young, which ends early next year.
+Peltola, Begich and Palin were also competing in a special election to serve the remainder of the late-Rep. Don Young's term, which ends early next year.
 Young died in March.

-The special election and primary races were on opposite sides of Tuesday's ballot.
-The winner of the ranked choice special election may not be known until the end of the month.
+The special election was voters' first shot at ranked voting in a statewide race.
+The winner of the special election may not be known until at least Aug.
+31.

-In the race for Alaska governor, Republican Mike Dunleavy, Democrat Les Gara and independent Bill Walker advanced to the November general election.
-Other candidates in the race include Republican state Rep. Christopher Kurka and Charlie Pierce, a Republican borough mayor.
+The special election was on one side of the ballot; the other side contained primary races for U.S. Senate, U.S. House, governor and lieutenant governor and legislative seats.

+Palin, in a statement Tuesday evening, called this “the first test case of the crazy, convoluted, undesirable ranked-choice voting system.”

 Credit: Mark Thiessen